Jakarta's ill-famed traffic grief to residents but boon for some

 Amid the palls of exhaust fumes at clogged junctions, freelance traffic conductors battle to keep cars flowing for loose change handed through windows by frazzled drivers.

-Minimarts offering commuters a spot to eat, drink and browse the Internet while waiting for the rush-hour traffic to clear are also thriving.
+Minimarts offering commuters a spot to eat, drink and browse the Internet whilst waiting for the rush-hour traffic to clear are also thriving.

 The city is now investing in better public transport.
 Construction of a mass rapid transit system began in 2013, after decades of delay, and is slated to open in 2018.